Thomas A. Pavlinic, Esq.

 He and Attorney Mark Mack also prevailed before the Pennsylvania Supreme Court on a child abuse conviction involving issues of competency and taint as matters of first impression.
 See Com. v.
-Delbridge, 885 A.2d 27 (Pa.2003).
+Delbridge, 885 A.2d 27 (116 citing decisions).

 Tom has a special interest in defending child sex abuse cases in which the complainants are pre-school or very young children.
 In some instances, social workers and other individuals who investigate allegations of abuse may influence the children to make certain statements by the way they interview the children.
 This psychological suggestion gives rise to the legal concept of “taint.”

 If you or someone you know has been charged with or suspected of a committing a sex crime, call us immediately at 800-993-0632, 24 hours a day.
-Attorney Pavlinic is always the lead attorney in each case, and is ready to help.
+Attorney Pavlinic is always the lead attorney in each case, and is ready to help you.